Why use the rules engine

 List and query rules

-Query rules for management and auditing.
+Query rules for management and auditing using

-GET /v1/rules
+GET /v1/rules.

-Query parameters:
+Query parameters

 | Parameter | Type | Description |